Do You Need Rain Pants for Alaska Backpacking? (Yes, Here’s Why)

 Comparison of Grizzly bear, black bear and polar bear claws

-Comparison of Bear claws – black bear claws (Ursus americanus), polar bear claw (Ursus maritimus), grizzly bear claw (Ursus arctos) and Kodiak bear claws.
-Please click on the image for a larger version of this photo.
+Bear claw comparison: black bear (Ursus americanus), polar bear (Ursus maritimus), grizzly bear (Ursus arctos), and Kodiak brown bear.
+Click image for larger view.

 I thought I’d post this old shot, as it might be of interest to some folks.
 A photo showing the different size and shapes of claws from various species of American bears.
 From left to right, the claws are: black bear, polar bear, grizzly bear, coastal brown bear or Kodiak bear.
 The polar bear is the only true carnivore out of those species, but it’s claws are but a fraction of the size of those belonging to the great grizzly, and in particular, the coastal brown bear.